canvasxyz/teekit/packages/kettle/README.md

 ## API

-If you would like to use your own launcher, **startWorker** will start the quote generation service, sqld, and a single-process JS VM.
+If you would like to use your own launcher, **startWorker** will start the quote generation service and a single-process JS VM with Durable Objects SQLite storage.

 The command expects app.js, externals.js, and worker.js to be in the bundle directory.
 To build the bundle, follow these steps: